ReneGreblicki/SQL_Project_Data_Job_Analysis/README.md

 > **Which skills and technologies actually lead to the best opportunities and highest salaries in Data Analytics?**

-Rather than relying on generic career advice, I analyzed thousands of real-world job postings using SQL to uncover trends in salaries, skill demand, and the technologies employers value most.
+Rather than relying on generic career advice, I analysed thousands of real-world job postings using SQL to uncover trends in salaries, skill demand, and the technologies employers value most.

 This project explores: